kvasdopil/ui-gen/README.md

   - **Height Persistence**: Screen height is stored in `ScreenData.height` and used for accurate arrow boundary detection
   - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
-  - **Non-Interactive Content**: Iframe and overlay highlights are always non-interactive (`pointerEvents: "none"`) to prevent accidental clicks while navigating
+  - **Non-Interactive Content**: Iframe is non-interactive (`pointerEvents: "none"`) to prevent accidental clicks while navigating
+  - **Clickable Overlays**: Overlay highlights have `pointerEvents: "auto"` and `data-overlay-highlight` attribute to receive clicks for arrow creation
+  - **Overlay Click Detection**: Screen drag handler checks for overlay clicks and skips dragging if click is on overlay element
   - **Double-Click Handler**: Double-clicking a screen activates it, centers the camera, and zooms to 100% - works for both selected and unselected screens
   - **Selection Prevention**: Prevents text/element selection on double-click using CSS `user-select: none` and event prevention
   - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights